alivia-23/recipe-store/README.md

-# Exam 2

-* start from the up-to-date master branch (`git checkout master; git pull origin master`)
-* Create a feature branch named 'exam2' (`git checkout -b exam2`)
-* modify the `questions.md` file to have the answers required
-* Add any files necessary to create the application below
-* add, commit, and push the branch to github
-* Create a PR to merge to master
-* Be sure to include the reviewer(s)
-* Due by 11:59pm (PT) Sun Mar 29

 ## Goal and Requirements

-* Did you remember the above requirement about `questions.md`?

-You will create a recipe storage and search website, along with the services necessary to support it.
+Created a recipe storage and search website, along with the services necessary to support it.

 The application will be a single-page application. (which means only one page load!)
 It will NOT use React and it will not use Create React App.

-I will be able to install, build, and run your application with `npm install`, `npm start`
+ Anyone will be able to install, build, and run this application with `npm install`, `npm start`
-* You will have to create the necessary `scripts` section in `package.json`
+* Created the necessary `scripts` section in `package.json`
-* Hint: It is good to test that this works!

 From the main screen when a user loads the application:
 * There is an option to login, but they are not required to login to view
 * They can see a list of all recipe titles and their authors
 * They can click a recipe title to see the recipe (author, title, ingredients, and instructions)
-  * Do NOT use the recipe title as an identifier for the record, store an id with each recipe
+  * Did not used the recipe title as an identifier for the record, store an id with each recipe
 * Logged in users can add a new recipe (title, ingredients, and instructions)
     * Hint: `<textarea>` is better for long blocks of text than `<input>`
-    * Hint: The server must enforce that they are logged in
+    * Hint: The server enforced that they are logged in
 * When not on the main page, they can click something to return to the main page

 * You must use 'express' as your node server library